Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 Deployment Mode
 ===============

-By default, Nuitka compiles without ``--deployment`` which leaves a set of safe guards and helpers on, that are aimed at debugging wrong uses of Nuitka.
+By default, **Nuitka** compiles without the ``--deployment`` flag, keeping a set of safety guards and helpers active to troubleshoot any misuses of **Nuitka**.
+You can learn more about this feature and its benefits in the paragraphs below.

-This is a new feature, and implements a bunch of protections and helpers, that are documented here.
+If you want to disable all these helpers, read more in the `Disabling All`_ section.

-Fork bombs (self-execution)
+Fork Bombs (Self-execution)
 ---------------------------

 So after compilation, ``sys.executable`` is the compiled binary.
-In case of packages like ``multiprocessing``, ``joblib``, or ``loky`` what these typically do is to expect to run from a full ``python`` with ``sys.executable`` and then to be able to use its options like ``-c command`` or ``-m module_name`` and then be able to launch other code temporarily or permanently as a service daemon.
+Certain Python packages like ``multiprocessing``, ``joblib``, or ``loky`` typically expect to run from a full ``Python`` environment with ``sys.executable``.
+They expect to use the ``-c command`` or ``-m module_name`` options to be able to launch other code temporarily or permanently as a service daemon.

-With Nuitka however, this executes your program again, and puts these arguments, in ``sys.argv`` where you maybe ignore them, and then you fork yourself again to launch the helper daemons.
-Sometimes this ends up spawning CPU count processes that spawn CPU count processes that... this is called a fork bomb, and with almost all systems, that freezes them easily to death.
+However, with **Nuitka**, this executes your program again, and puts these arguments in ``sys.argv`` where you maybe ignore them, and then you fork yourself again to launch the helper daemons.
+This can lead to unintentional forking, potentially resulting in a **fork bomb** scenario where multiple processes spawn recursively, causing system freeze.

-That is why e.g. this happens with default Nuitka:
+For example, running a Nuitka-compiled program may trigger the following
+error:

 .. code::

    ./hello.dist/hello.bin -l fooL -m fooM -n fooN -o fooO -p Error, the program tried to call itself with '-m' argument.
 Disable with '--no-deployment-flag=self-execution'.

-Your program may well have its own command line parsing, and not use an unsupported package that does attempt to re-execute.
-In this case, you need at *compile time* to use ``--no-deployment-flag=self-execution`` which disables this specific guard.
+To avoid this issue, ensure your program handles command line parsing correctly and avoids using unsupported packages that attempt re-execution.
+Additionally, you can disable this specific behavior at compile time by using the ``--no-deployment-flag=self-execution`` flag.

 Misleading Messages
 -------------------

+Some Python packages generate misleading error messages when they encounter import failures.
+These messages may suggest actions, which may not be the appropriate solution in the context of compiled programs.
-Some packages output what they think is helpful information about what the reason of a failed import might mean.
-With compiled programs there are very often just plain wrong.
-We try and repair those in non-deployment mode.
-Here is an example, where we change a message that asks to pip install (which is not the issue) to point the user to the include command that makes an ``imageio`` plugin work.
+**Nuitka** tries to correct them in non-deployment mode.
+Here is an example, where **Nuitka** changes a message that asks to pip install (which is not the issue) to point the user to the include command that makes an ``imageio`` plugin work.

 .. code:: yaml